 What was the end of Hillary Care, however, was the notion that the White House should decide these questions for every woman in America!
 When you stop to think about it, that takes a certain amount of hutzpah.
 It also reflects a degree of meddlesomeness that is really hard for normal people to understand.
 But both the Clinton White House and the Obama White House were staffed by folks who justcould not abide the idea of your having a health plan different from the one they think you should have — down to the tiniest detail!

 For Hillary and her advisers it came down to this: They decided that sexually active women should have a cervical cancer test every three years, instead of every two.
 For women in their fifties, they called for a mammogram every other year, instead of every year.
-And these decisions, unfortunately for Clinton, were different from what most doctors were recommending at the time.
+And these decisions, unfortunately for Clinton, were different from what most doctors were

 Now the right way to think about all this is very simple.
 How much does a mammogram cost?
 About $100, if you pay cash.
 If you want one, take the money out of your Health Savings Account and go buy it.
 How often should you do that?
 Probably as often as it gives you peace of mind.
 Is not having the test keeping you awake at night?
 Then spend the $100 and get the test.
 The same principle applies to contraceptives.
 If you want them, go buy them.